 usually an 800 number is displayed with a warning “Don’t Turn Off Your Computer” or you will lost your data.

-If you call them – They will try to convince you your PC is infected and to pay hundreds of dollars to protect your PC
+Do Not Call – They will try to convince your PC is infected and to pay hundreds of dollars to remove infection.

-These scams are actually a “popup”, usually pop-up’s you can click on the “X” and close them.
+These scams are generally a “popup”, normal pop-up’s you can easily close them.

 - Companies like Microsoft don’t call and ask for access to your computer.
 If you get a call like that, it’s a scam.

 - Real companies also won’t ask for your account passwords.
 Only scammers do.

 - Tech support scammers try to convince you they’re legitimate.
 They’ll pretend to know about a problem on your computer.